engl3844/engl3844s18/_projects/p4-html-css.md

   </figcaption>
 </figure>

+## General process

+1. Learn how to set up and use a web-writing environment.
+2. Learn about and apply basic architectural and folder-naming and file-naming conventions for a single-page website.
+3. Learn about and apply basic HTML <code>&lt;head&gt;</code> elements, and the <code>&lt;body&gt;</code>, how there are block and inline elements, how those elements can be written into hierarchies, and how they have <code>display</code> properties and behaviors.
+4. Learn about and apply basic CSS element selection and styling &amp; the CSS <code>Grid</code> display.
+5. Develop and refine your data-story narrative content.

+## Rubric

+**Website Content**:
+- Amplifies a particular set of insights about your online practices and how digital data are intertwined with it.
+- Integrates pertinent text, visuals, and videos to your datastory.

+**HTML**:
+- Conveys knowledge of block-level vs. inline-level elements.
+- Demonstrates knowledge of parent and child block relationships, i.e. element hierarchies.
+- Passes HTML5 validation test.
+To test your site, copy/paste the URL of it within this tester: <a href="https://validator.w3.org/" target="_blank">https://validator.w3.org/</a>.
+  + Some "Warnings" are okay, but fix the noted "Errors."

+**CSS**:
+- Well-planned responsive grid with CSS3 Grid.
+  - Grid is written cleanly (spacing, syntax, and structure) and has aptly named tags, IDs, and classes.
+- Structure of CSS document adheres to learned conventions:
+  - General styles up top and modifiers below, due to the cascade.
+  - Alike elements are grouped together, e.g., typography scheme, media, header elements, section elements, footer elements, etc.
+- Provides consistent commenting scheme.
+- Simple and readable typography styles and hierarchy.
+Aesthetic matches your narrative.

 ## Writing tools

 - Github <a href="https://github.com/" target="_blank">account</a> & <a href="https://desktop.github.com/" target="_blank">desktop application</a> for hosting and versioning your website.